rcbrgs/tuna/README.md

 Tuna is a Tunable Fabry-Perot Interferometer Data Reduction software solution.

-It uses ZeroMQ as a communications hub between its modules.

-It uses Astropy for several tasks.

-It is written in Python, but since ZeroMQ has wrappers for several languages, it is possible to rewrite modules in other languages.
+It is written in Python.
+Uses Astropy, Numpy, Scipy, Sympy and ZeroMQ.

+Currently it reduces GHASP calibration data; but we intend to make it more flexible and general.